unic-ailab/TSFM-Eval/README.md

 While ICE measures how often intervals fail, IMAE measures how severe those failures are.

-**Note:** For additional metric definitions and methodological details, please refer to the paper.
+**Note:** For additional metric clarifications and methodological details, please refer to the paper.

 # Dataset Schema